verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Unsetting this disables sysroot loading.

-This option does not take effect until rust-analyzer is restarted.
+This option does not take effect until verus-analyzer is restarted.

 ## verus-analyzer.cargo.sysrootSrc {#cargo.sysrootSrc}